 Recent advancements have helped researchers to discover that fibromyalgia may be responsible for some of the cases of pain doctors can’t explain.

-Fibromyalgia has been found to be a chronic condition belonging among central nervous system disorders.
-It makes sufferers to be extra sensitive to pain all over their body.
+Fibromyalgia has been found to be a chronic condition belonging to central nervous system disorders.
+It makes sufferers be extra sensitive to pain all over their body.
 Fatigue and sleep difficulties are some of the other problems patients may have from it.

 Fibromyalgia was probably responsible for some of the cases where doctors say the problem is in the head.
 Before now, people with the disorder are treated somewhat with stigma.